 FISMA delegated authority to several entities to maintain data security in the federal government.
 The legislation mandates that program leaders, as well as the head of each agency, undertake yearly assessments of information security programs with the goal of maintaining risks at or below defined acceptable levels in a cost-effective, timely, and efficient way.
 The NIST lists several stages toward FISMA compliance:

-- Risk classification.
-Information systems should be classified according to the goals that offer an adequate level of security.
+• Risk classification: Information systems should be classified according to the goals that offer an adequate level of security.
 Categorization should be done in the order of risk degree to ensure sensitive information is secure.

-- Determine the bare minimum of baseline controls.
-Federal systems must meet minimum security standards.
+• Determine the bare minimum of baseline controls: Federal systems must meet minimum security standards.
 Not all security controls must be satisfied, just those that are most relevant to the individual organization and the technologies it employs.

-- Include the policies in the system security policy.
-An overview of all the systems and information used, as well as the interfaces between systems and networks, should be preserved.
+• Include the policies in the system security policy: An overview of all the systems and information used, as well as the interfaces between systems and networks, should be preserved.
 Documentation on the minimum controls used to safeguard these systems should also be maintained.
 Following that, security measures should be installed in suitable information systems.

-- Use a risk assessment method to fine-tune controls.
-This should be conducted to confirm security controls and decide whether further controls are required.
+• Use a risk assessment method to fine-tune controls: This should be conducted to confirm security controls and decide whether further controls are required.
 Once the security controls have been established, evaluate their efficacy.

-- Regularly review the security controls.
-Accredited systems are expected to monitor their systems on a continuous basis.
-This should allow companies to respond to security problems or data breaches more rapidly.
+In order to get licensure, program officials and agency leaders must undertake annual security evaluations.
+This serves as a kind of security certification.
+A system's accreditation will be demonstrated by certification.Also, accredited systems are expected to monitor their systems on a continuous basis.
+This should allow companies to respond rapidly to security problems or data breaches.
 If there are any modifications, the documentation should be revised.
 Status reporting, system integration, security measures, and any modifications made to a system should all be part of continuous monitoring.